iicoats/Capstone_Level_1/README.md

 Final Reflection

-his project was tough.
+This project was tough.
 I have been struggling but do feel that I am understanding a little more everyday.
 Styling is the hardest for me.
 With all of the options, I fall down the rabbit hole researching.
 I was able to contain myself and find what I needed.

 Open-source libraries used
 I am using MDN, Bootstrap, W3schools and google to figure out how to do what I want to do.
 I have also used Bard, ChatGpt and W3resource, SheCodes